kdheepak/remark-svgbob/README.md

 - `remark-svgbob` detects code blocks tagged with a specific language identifier (e.g., `svgbob`) in your Markdown and replaces them with corresponding SVG images.
-- Customize the appearance of the SVG output with `svgbob`'s configuration options.
 - SVG output is scalable and styleable with CSS, making it perfect for responsive designs.

 ## Installation